appleboy/jenkins-action/README.md

   jenkins/jenkins:lts
 ```

 Please make sure that you create the `/data/jenkins` before starting the Jenkins.

-Create the new API token as below:
+Go to user profile and click on `Configure`:

 ![jenkins](./images/register-token.png)